caiocj1/vit-learning/README.md

 # Vision Transformer Implementation
 ***

-Implementation of the vision transformer from [1], for self-educational purposes.
+Implementation of the vision transformer from [1] in PyTorch, for self-educational purposes.
 Trains from scratch.
 Uses multiple GPUs with `nn.DataParallel`.